oesteban/hcph-sops/docs/data-collection/participant-prep.md

-## Preparing the participant for a session (DAY OF SCAN)

-Procedures when the participant has arrived.
+Procedures for when the participant has arrived.

-### Preparation of the participant in the CONTROL ROOM
+## Preparation of the participant in the CONTROL ROOM

 - [ ] Have participant fill out consent documents and MRI safety screener, and verbally confirm responses, paying attention to frequently forgotten devices and implants, like orthodontia
 - [ ] Have participant empty their pockets or change into scrubs, and remove all jewelry/hair accessories and check for any missed metallic objects with the scan center's preferred method